pritamSankhari/news-page-maker/README.md

 # Page Making Editor
 It can be used for E-paper.
-A contribution in News Media Industry
+A contribution to News Media Industry